eosnetworkfoundation/eos-evm-contract/peripherals/gateway_proxy/README.md

 If a staker has an invalid URL (either because the form is not as defined above, or because the DNS lookup fails), the staker is ignored.

 If the staker has less than `minimumStakeUnit` as defined in `main.mjs`, the staker is ignored.
 This is currently set to 1 Szabo.

+Should the javascript process crash or exit via an uncaught exception the `nginx` process will continue to run with whatever its last configuration was.
+There are good and bad aspects of this; but it's worth noting.
+Restarting the javascript process will require momentarily stopping the "orphaned" `nginx`